pnminh/aws-solutions-architect-associate-notes-SAAC03/networks/VPC.md

 ## Virtual private gateway vs direct connect gateway
 - Direct connect gateway can connect multiple VPCs and on-prem networks
 - Each VPC uses VGW to connect to DGW

+## IPv4 vs v6
+- IPv4 is default for VPC and cannot be removed/disabled

+## Gateway endpoint vs interface endpoint
+- Both allow private subnets to access AWS/third party services within AWS network
+- Gateway endpoint uses routable, interface endpoint use private IP that is part of the subnet CIDR
+- Gateway endpoint only supports S3 and dynamoDB